 Everyone gets frustrated or angry on occasion, particularly when they are under pressure.
-Most people deal with their anger and frustrations in ways that are socially acceptable and desirable.
-Other people however, may deal with their anger and frustrations in unhelpful ways that do not lead to a resolution.
-These behaviours include yelling, being manipulative, ignoring the person, getting angry or frustrated, blaming the person or even making threats.
+Most people deal with their anger and frustrations in ways that are socially acceptable and appropriate.
+Other people however, may deal with their anger and other strong emotions in unhelpful ways that do not lead to a resolution.
+They may even make the situation worse.

-There are a number of strategies that can be used to diffuse situations where clients, colleagues or friends may be exhibiting these difficult behaviours.
-It is also useful to have an understanding of our own particular triggers and how we can assist the client or colleague to change their difficult behaviour.
+In this workshop, we will discuss and practice strategies that you can use to diffuse situations where clients, colleagues or community members may be exhibiting strong emotions and/or difficult behaviours.
+When using these strategies, it is important to have an understanding of your own particular triggers and how you can manage your own emotions.

-- learn strategies to minimise difficult behaviours and move towards positive solutions
+- identify strategies to minimise difficult behaviours and move towards positive solutions

-- gain an understanding of how to minimise the risk to themselves in the workplace
+- gain an understanding of how to monitor and maintain self-care.

 A range of workers in community organisations, social services, schools or businesses dealing with challenging clients or colleagues.

 Jodie Patten is the Program Leader Training Development at Relationships Australia Victoria.
 She has developed and delivered training in a variety of settings including for businesses, community organisations and the health and education sectors.
-Jodie has a background in psychology, community development, stakeholder engagement and management and health promotion.
+Jodie has a background in psychology, community development, stakeholder engagement, stakeholder management and health promotion.